310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Rei %}
 Live show…?
 Why did this situation develop into such a ridiculous event…?
-Hrmm, perhaps it is Mikejima-kun behind all this again?
+Hmm, perhaps it is Mikejima-kun behind all this again?
 He always regrettably turns things into festivals when he is taking the lead.
 {% endbubble %}

 {% bubble Hinata %}